survivejs/webpack-book/manuscript/optimizing/07_performance.md

 ### HappyPack - File Level Parallelism

 Compared to *parallel-webpack*, HappyPack is a more involved option.
 The idea is that HappyPack intercepts the loader calls you specify and then runs them in parallel.
-You have to set up the plugin like this first:
+You have to set up the plugin first:

 **webpack.config.js**